Ahmed9x9/sorting-algorithms-performance-analysis/README.md

 ## About the project

-This started as a group assignment for an Algorithm Analysis and Design course during the first term of the 2024-2025 academic year.
+This started as a group project for an Algorithm Analysis and Design course during the first term of the 2024-2025 academic year.
 I later reorganized the code, fixed the benchmarking process, added tests, and made the experiments reproducible.